jyclipmine/caffe/README.md

     `./lsda_5_scale.sh`
     * 1-scale Spatial Pyramid Pooling (faster than 5-scale but less accurate):
     `./lsda_1_scale.sh`
+    * You may also want to try out the 1-scale webcam demo if there is a webcam on your machine:
+    `./lsda_webcam.sh`
     If you want to run on your own image, you can simply modify `lsda_5_scale.sh` or `lsda_1_scale.sh` and replace `-impath input.jpg` with path to your own image.

 Note 1: To link the GOP libraries and caffe libraries together, they must be compiled using the same C++ compiler with C++11 support.
 If you want to use a compiler other than g++-4.8, you must modify the first line in `$CAFFE_ROOT/Makefile` before you compile caffe and the first line in `$CAFFE_ROOT/lib/gop_wrapper/CMakeLists.txt` before you compile GOP.
 Also make sure that CUDA nvcc supports your compiler.